VrushankPatel/interview-matters/java/concurrent-data-structures/README.md

 - **Atomic operations:** Methods like putIfAbsent ensure thread-safety without external locks.
 - **Weakly consistent iterators:** Iterators reflect state at creation time, avoiding ConcurrentModificationException.
 - **Performance:** Designed for high concurrency with minimal contention.

+## Common Interview Questions
+- What is the difference between ConcurrentHashMap and synchronized HashMap?
+- How does ConcurrentHashMap achieve thread-safety without locking the entire map?
+- When should you use CopyOnWriteArrayList over ArrayList in multi-threaded environments?
+- Explain the concept of lock-striping in ConcurrentHashMap.
+- What are the trade-offs of using concurrent collections versus manual synchronization?

 ## Real-world Examples & Use Cases
 - **Caching:** ConcurrentHashMap in in-memory caches for web servers.